${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: Introduction

-In this letter, we would like to reap yet another natural instability of CFL: the $2k_F$ density-wave instability, which is of equal importance to the previously discovered CFL instabilities and is likely to exhibit distinct physics from the ordinary Fermi liquids~\cite{Altshuler1995, Metzner2018, Punk2019}.
-Based on the exact diagonalization (ED) and renormalization group (RG) analysis, we propose one possible mechanism to trigger the density-wave instability of CFL on half filled LLs: tuning the interactions via the mixed LL form factors from an anisotropic CFL state.
-We numerically demonstrate such instability by examining both the energy spectra and the static structure factors of charge density-density correlations.
-The underlying mechanism is revealed by employing RG analysis, where the $2k_F$ instability would be dominant over the pairing instability via increasing the gauge fluctuations, which can be achieved by breaking the rotational symmetry.
-Importantly, the mixed form factor is experimentally accessible in Dirac materials, e.g., in bilayer graphene, by tuning the interlayer electric bias and the magnetic field~\cite{Papic2011,Young2017a,Young2017b,ZZ2019}, rendering it possible to examine the $2k_F$ instability in NFL states.
+In this paper, we propose one mechanism to reap yet another instability of CFL: the $2k_F$ density-wave instability,which is of equal importance to the previously discovered CFL instabilities and is likely to exhibit distinct physics from ordinary Fermi liquids~\cite{Altshuler1995, Metzner2018, Punk2019}.
+Based on an exact diagonalization (ED) and renormalization group (RG) analysis, we propose one possible mechanism to trigger the density-wave instability of CFL on half filled LLs: tuning the interactions via the mixed LL form factors from an anisotropic CFL state.
+We demonstrate such an instability numerically and reveal the underlying mechanism by RG analysis.
+We find the density-wave instability would be dominant over the pairing instability via increasing the gauge fluctuations, which can be achieved by breaking the rotational symmetry.
+Importantly, the mixed form factor is experimentally accessible in Dirac materials, e.g., in bilayer graphene, by tuning the interlayer electric bias and the magnetic field~\cite{Papic2011,Young2017a,Young2017b,ZZ2019}, rendering it possible to examine our findings.